holatuwol/W241-MemoryReadingRecall/00-final-project.md

 Do unguided reading assignments risk discriminating against 26.9% of the population--the Intuition (low-detail) people?

-In order to answer this larger question, this team designed an experiment that addresses three primary sub-questions.
+In order to answer this larger question, the team breaks it down into three primary sub-questions.

-1. Are the populations different from each other in a reading recall task?
+1. Are the Sensing (high-detail) and Intuitive (low-detail) populations different from each other in a reading recall task?
 2. Is there a treatment effect through the use of guidance for the reading?
 3. Is this effect different between Sensing (high-detail) and Intuitive (low-detail) personalities?

+You cannot change someone from being a Sensing (high-detail) personality type into being an Intuitive (low-detail) personality type through an experiment.
+If you simply attempt to observe the differences, there are countless confounding variables that could explain any apparent differences between the two populations studied.
+This makes the first question a fundamentally unanswerable question for experimental research.

-In operationalizing the research questions, our experiment will explicitly look at the following:
+In operationalizing the remaining two sub-questions, the team designed an experiment that will explicitly look at the following two questions:

-1. Do Sensing (high-detail) personality types outperform Intuitive (low-detail) personality types on reading recall tasks when no instructions are provided?
-2. Does a study guide accompanying the reading assignment improve reading recall for both personality types?
+1. Does a study guide accompanying the reading assignment improve reading recall for both personality types?
-3. Is the improvement in recall from the study guide different between the two personality types?
+2. Is the improvement in recall from the study guide different between the two personality types?

+The primary goal of this operationalization will be to answer the second question.
+More explicitly, is there a heterogeneous treatment effect from a study guide accompanying the reading assignment?

 Hypothesis
 ----------